aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xml-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XML to XLAM in Android via Java" h2="Transform XML to XLAM within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XML to XLAM conversion is an important process for Android applications.
+XML is a markup language that is used to store and transport data, while XLAM is a file format used by Microsoft Excel to store macro-enabled workbooks.
+Converting XML to XLAM allows users to access the data stored in XML files in a more user-friendly format.

+<h2>How Aspose.Total Helps for XML to XLAM Conversion</h2>
-You can integrate XML to XLAM conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert XML to XLSX.
-Secondly, you can convert XLSX to XLAM by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Aspose.Total for Android via Java is a powerful suite of APIs that can be used to integrate XML to XLAM conversion feature within Android applications.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Aspose.PDF for Android via Java can be used to convert XML to XLSX.
+It is a PDF manipulation API that allows developers to create, read, edit, convert and print PDF files from within their Android applications.
+It also provides features to convert XML to XLSX format.

+Aspose.Cells for Android via Java can be used to convert XLSX to XLAM.
+It is a powerful spreadsheet processing API that allows developers to create, read, edit, convert and print spreadsheets from within their Android applications.
+It also provides features to convert XLSX to XLAM format.

+By using Aspose.Total for Android via Java, developers can easily integrate XML to XLAM conversion feature within their Android applications.
+It is a cost-effective solution that can be used to convert XML to XLAM quickly and efficiently.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}